$Q$-Laguerre spectral density and quantum chaos in the Wishart-Sachdev-Ye-Kitaev model

 We name the three special cases $k=0$, $k=1$, and $0<k<1$ the linear, circular, and elliptic WSYK models, respectively (borrowing the nomenclature of standard random matrix theory, after the shapes of the support of the random variables $\ell_{\mu,\va}$ seen as random matrices).

 Note that only for the $M=1$ linear WSYK model the eigenvalues of $W$ are the squares of the eigenvalues of $L$.
 When the charge is non-Hermitian, there is no relation between the eigenvalues of $L$ and its singular values (the eigenvalues of $W=L^\dagger L$), apart from some general inequalities.
-The same is true if there are $M>1$ independent (non-commuting) charges, irrespective of their Hermiticity.
+The same is true if there are $M>1$ independent (noncommuting) charges, irrespective of their Hermiticity.
 As a result, to compute the correct spectral density in those cases, one cannot rely on the known combinatorial expansion of the standard SYK moments (see Appendix~\ref{app:review_standard_SYK} for a review).
 The WSYK moments have to be computed afresh and a new combinatorial interpretation has to be given.

 In this paper, we focus on the circular WSYK model.
-The $M=1$ linear WSYK model coincides with the $\mathcal{N}=1$ supersymmetric SYK model and is reviewed in Appendix~\ref{app:linear_WSYK}.
-We compute exactly the spectral density of the $M=1$ circular WSYK model in Secs.~\ref{sec:moments_WSYK} and \ref{sec:spectral_density_WSYK} (with simple asymptotic formulas for different regimes derived in Appendix~\ref{app:asymptotics}) and also study its microscopic spectral density and level statistics in Sec.~\ref{sec:speden}.
-We were not able to exactly solve the $M>1$ circular WSYK model, but propose an ansatz for its spectral density in Appendix~\ref{app:M>1}.
+The $M=1$ linear WSYK model coincides with the $\mathcal{N}=1$ supersymmetric SYK model and is reviewed in Appendix~\ref{app:linear_WSYK}\footnote{Only in the linear model do the operators $L_\mu$ have the interpretation of a supercharge generating supersymmetry.
+For the other cases, we still use the nomenclature \emph{charge} to emphasize their role as the building block of the positive-definite Hamiltonian $W$.}.
+We compute the spectral density of the $M=1$ circular WSYK model in Secs.~\ref{sec:moments_WSYK}--\ref{sec:spectral_density_numerics} (with simple asymptotic formulas for different regimes derived in Appendix~\ref{app:asymptotics}) and also study its microscopic spectral density and level statistics in Sec.~\ref{sec:speden}.
+We propose an ansatz for the spectral density of the $M>1$ circular WSYK model in Appendix~\ref{app:M>1}.
 The elliptic WSYK model is more complicated so we leave it for future work.